vega/.github/SECURITY.md

 A Vega [maintainer](https://github.com/vega/.github/blob/main/project-docs/MAINTAINERS.md) will send a response indicating next steps in handling your report.
 After the initial reply, the team will keep you informed of the progress towards a fix and announcement, and may ask for additional information or guidance.

-You can also report a vulnerability in Vega Javascript packages through the [npm contact form](https://www.npmjs.com/support) by selecting "I'm reporting a security vulnerability", or in Python packages through the [PyPI form](https://pypi.org/security/)

 ## Languages

 Communications should be in English.